Kotlin/kotlinx.coroutines/docs/channels.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-channel-08.kt).
+> You can get the full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-channel-08.kt).

 It prints "sending" _five_ times using a buffered channel with capacity of _four_: